HrithikMJ/Letterbonk/README.md

     ~'I' and 'l'  looks same (fixed in v0.2)

-    ~the numbers printing in the console is just for dev's refrence will be removed in future builds
+    ~the numbers printing in the console is just for dev's refrence will be removed in future builds(removed in v0.4)

     ~You tell me